learn-static/hist-320/content/6-includes.md

 You can add, edit, and delete as many headings in your Table of Contents Include as you'd like!

-And if you decide you'd prefer not to have a Table of Contents on your essay, you can simply delete this line:
+If you decide you'd prefer not to have a Table of Contents on your essay, you can simply delete this line:

 `{% raw %}{% include feature/nav-menu.html sections="Introduction;Conclusion;Notes" %}{% endraw %}`